JimDesu/basis-lang/spec.md

 For variants (&sect;5.13), the absent state is a structural property of the type, not a partially-initialized state.
 A bare introduction `# SomeVariant x` produces a variant slot in the absent state; the slot is *initialized* in the analysis's sense &mdash; the absent state is a distinguishable, well-formed state of the variant &mdash; but holds no candidate.
 Variant operations that move the slot from absent to a non-absent candidate, or back to absent (via `v -< _`, &sect;7.14), are whole-slot writes per the same rule as record-aggregate writes.

-For non-buffer types other than variants &mdash; pointers, command-typed values, fexpr-typed values, objects &mdash; the slot has no zero-default state, and bare introduction is not admitted.
+For non-buffer types other than variants &mdash; pointers, command-typed values, objects &mdash; the slot has no zero-default state, and bare introduction is not admitted.
 A `# ^Int32 x` declaration is a static error; an initializing form (`#x <- ...` or `Type: #x, ...` in argument position) is required.
 The whole-slot tracking treats these slots as initialized only after a complete write; partial states are not modeled.

 The implementation of the analysis is a forward-flow walk over the body's CFG, joining initialization states at convergent nodes; the join of `init` and `init` is `init`, of `uninit` and `uninit` is `uninit`, and `init` joined with `uninit` is a contradiction at the join point that gates a use of the slot at that point.
 The full transfer-function table is in Appendix E. The analysis runs in parallel with the failure-state lattice (&sect;4.13) and the taint analyses (&sect;&sect;6.4, 6.14) over the same CFG with the same join points but with independent transfer functions per analysis.

-### 6.14 Fexpr-Relevance Taint

-A second taint axis operates parallel to the READ-taint discipline (&sect;6.4): the **fexpr-relevance** taint.
-The two axes are orthogonal &mdash; a slot may be untainted, READ-tainted, fexpr-relevance-tainted, or both &mdash; and propagate by independent transfer functions on the same CFG walk.

-The fexpr-relevance taint exists to enforce the **defining-frame ceiling** property of fexpr-typed values (&sect;5.15).
-A fexpr cannot escape upward, cannot be stored in a long-lived position, cannot be captured by a value that outlives its defining frame.
-The taint axis is what tracks "this slot or value is reached from a fexpr-typed slot whose ceiling is the fexpr's defining frame `D`," propagating that information through the per-frame analysis so that any assignment that would violate the ceiling is a static error.

-The sources of fexpr-relevance taint are fexpr-typed values &mdash; values of type `:<*>`, `?<*>`, or `!<*>` &mdash; and any slot that holds one.
-A parameter of fexpr type and a binding from a fexpr construction both produce fexpr-relevance-tainted slots.
-The taint propagates per the same rule pattern as READ-taint: operations that yield slot-views reached through a fexpr-relevance-tainted slot produce fexpr-relevance-tainted slot-views; assignments from a tainted source taint the destination; capture by a closure propagates the taint into the closure body, subject to the structural restrictions enumerated below.

-The enforcement points where fexpr-relevance taint blocks an operation are the structural restrictions enumerated in &sect;5.15 (and detailed in &sect;8.13 as restrictions A&ndash;G):

-- Object fields holding fexpr-typed values are restricted &mdash; an object's lifetime ceiling is the introducing frame, but a fexpr's ceiling is its defining frame `D`, which may be deeper; assignment is permitted only when the object's ceiling is at-or-below the fexpr's `D`.
-- Create parameters of fexpr type are forbidden &mdash; a fexpr cannot be the CREATE output of a call, since the produced value would escape the callee's frame upward.
-- Pointers to fexpr-typed slots are forbidden &mdash; a pointer would let the fexpr escape its ceiling via indirection.
-- Bare-identifier copy of a fexpr value into a non-fexpr-typed slot is forbidden &mdash; the copy would erase the fexpr type information and bypass the structural enforcement.
-- Capture of fexpr-typed values by lambdas is forbidden &mdash; a lambda's capture-list ceiling is the lambda's defining frame, not the fexpr's, and the two need not coincide.

-The propagation is **per-frame and ceiling-bound to the fexpr's `D`**.
-The taint flows through the local analysis until it reaches an enforcement point, where the typechecker either confirms the assignment respects the ceiling or rejects it.
-Fexpr-relevance taint, like READ-taint (&sect;6.5), does not propagate across frame boundaries: a fexpr-typed parameter passed to a callee enters the callee's frame as a fresh fexpr-typed slot, with the type-level discipline enforced afresh in the callee's analysis.
-The structural restrictions enumerated above are absolute &mdash; they apply at every assignment and storage point, to every value carrying fexpr-relevance taint (whether the value's type is itself fexpr or whether the taint was acquired by binding a fexpr-typed argument into a command-reference per &sect;8.12), regardless of which frame the operation occurs in &mdash; so each frame can enforce the ceiling discipline locally without needing to know specific identities of upstream frames.

-The interaction with method dispatch &mdash; admitting fexpr-typed parameters in methods, the `FexprFailure` standard message, and the per-witness defaults-incompatibility &mdash; is in &sect;9.20.
-The full transfer-function table for the fexpr-relevance analysis, parallel to the READ-taint table, is in Appendix E.

-The two taint axes operate on access paths in the same way (&sect;1.5 standing lens), with independent enforcement points.
-A value may carry both taints simultaneously &mdash; for example, a fexpr-typed value derived from a READ parameter &mdash; with each axis independently constraining the operations the value participates in.
-The READ-taint forbids writes through any access path reached from the value; the fexpr-relevance taint forbids assignments that would escape the fexpr's defining-frame ceiling.
-The two restrictions compose without conflict: a value that satisfies both constraints is admitted at any operation that respects both.
----

 ## 7. Construction and Initialization